-UPDATE MAY 2020 - We are starting to see indications that some restrictions currently in place in France will be lifted.
-It is not yet clear what impact this will have on our ability to host through workaway.
-We are prepared to receive travellers provided this does not entail us breaching any rules imposed upon us by the government.
-We are fortunate to have a semi-separate apartment within our home which can be used to provide a "quarantine" area if this is necessary.
-We would particularly welcome a couple or pair of friends looking for a level of autonomy as at this time with us being largely confined together it is good to have some personal space too.
+UPDATE MARCH 2021 - Restrictions in France are still in place but do not prohibit hosting workawayers under certain conditions.
+We are fortunate to have a semi-separate apartment within our home which can be used to provide a degree of separation between hosts and guests.
+We would particularly welcome a couple or pair of friends looking for a level of autonomy as at this time it is good to have some personal space.
 If you are workawayers already in France and need/must move from your current location then please do not hesitate to get in touch and we shall see if we can help you with accommodation in exchange for help around the house and garden and with the bees.

-We are: Dominic (49), Rose (47), Sylvie (14) and William (13) and we are accustomed to simple living, healthy eating, exercise and working outdoors.
+We are: Dominic (50), Rose (48), Sylvie (15) and William (14) and we are accustomed to simple living, healthy eating, exercise and working outdoors.
 We are an energetic and adventurous English Francophile family.
-Dominic is completely bilingual, Rose’s French is sufficient for day-to-day interaction and the children are learning.
+Dominic is completely bilingual, Rose’s French is sufficient for day-to-day interaction and the children are fully integrated into the French education system.
 We now live in Mortain, a small town in beautiful rural Normandy, but up until Autumn 2016 we were living in Cornwall in England.
 If you want to know more about us and our skills then I suggest you read our own workawayer profile and I can save this space to give details of the host opportunity we are offering.

-With our new life also comes new challenges and work to be done … So as well as liking to meet new people and share experiences we also welcome extra hands to help us with our projects.
+We like to meet new people and share experiences and we also welcome extra hands to help us with our projects.

 We have two properties with which we need assistance.
 A house in town (well more of a village actually) which is comfortably furnished with a large garden.
 And a farmhouse (which is a significant renovation project), barns and vegetable garden a few kilometres out of town.
 Help around the townhouse is for day-to-day stuff – cleaning, gardening, decorating.
-Help at the farmhouse is more challenging and varied and could include – tree felling and firewood processing, landscaping, building, gardening, eco-construction, etc. We have hens which provide us with fresh eggs and we also keep bees and have 12 years experience.
+Help at the farmhouse is more challenging and varied and could include – tree felling and firewood processing, landscaping, building, gardening, eco-construction, etc. We keep bees and have 14 years experience.
 Active beekeeping work takes place in the Spring and Summer but Winter is a time for maintenance and preparation of all our equipment.
 We love to teach people about beekeeping.

 Mortain is a typical small quiet Normandy town in the heart of the bocage.
 The town is well serviced in that it has small shops and supermarkets as well as schools, doctors, library, etc. Community events often take place and we socialise at home with friends but there is no social scene or nightlife.
 It is an ideal base for nature lovers with plenty of access to the countryside.
 We are only 40 minutes from the coast and the Baie of Mont Saint Michel.